example42/example42_old.github.io/_posts/2014-10-29-reusability-features-every-module-should-have.md

     ---
       wordpress::webserver_class: '::site::wordpress::apache'

-and define this class in the own site module, so have the file ```$MODULEPATH/site/manifests/wordpress/apache.pp``` with a contnt like:
+and define this class in the own site module, so have the file ```$MODULEPATH/site/manifests/wordpress/apache.pp``` with a content like:

     class ::site::wordpress::apache {
       # Anything needed to configure Apache as desired
     }

-This approach can be followed for other cases, ror example, if we need to configure additional repositories to manage the installation of packages, we can con confine them in a dedicated class, or if we want to provide automatic firewalling or monitoring features with the module, we might place them in dedicated classes that allow our users to manage these features within their infrastructure.
+This approach can be followed for other cases, for example, if we need to configure additional repositories to manage the installation of packages, we can con confine them in a dedicated class, or if we want to provide automatic firewalling or monitoring features with the module, we might place them in dedicated classes that allow our users to manage these features within their infrastructure.

 I bet you have not read anything really new to you in this post, still there a lot of modules from expert authors that don't follow these simple patterns which are not expensive and intrusive (excluding the third point, which is somehow more opinionated an questionable).